KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 “I say she can play in Ruxpin’s place.
 He mostly sucked so that team needs more help,” Steve offered.
 He had turned around to face the table to eat his all meat pizza.

 Jo smiled upon hearing Teddy’s gamer name for the first time.
 Teddy Ruxpin was a well known animatronic toy bear that read kid’s books.
-It was also creepy as hell for some kids and even some adults.
+It was also creepy as hell for kids and even some adults.

 “I’m cool with anywhere you put me, guys,” Jo said.